George Kisevalter: Pyotr Popov

-Kisevalter had a brief civilian career before joining the CIA, which was the civilian foreign intelligence service of the United States federal government.
-By 1953, Kisevalter was a branch chief in the Soviet Division of the Directorate of Operations.
-That year Major Pyotr Semyonovich Popov of GRU, the foreign military intelligence agency of the Soviet Army, contacted American intelligence in Vienna, Austria, and offered to spy for the United States.

-Kisevalter was selected as Popov's handler, and spent the next five years in Vienna handling Popov, who provided the United States with detailed information on Soviet military plans and capabilities.
+By 1953, Kisevalter was a branch chief in the Soviet Russia Division of the Directorate of Operations.
+That year, Major Pyotr Semyonovich Popov of the GRU, contacted the CIA in Vienna, Austria, and offered to spy for the United States.
+Kisevalter was selected as Popov's handler, and spent the next five years in Vienna managing him.
+Popov provided the United States with detailed information on Soviet military plans and capabilities.
 During the period when he spied for the United States, Popov was considered to be "the CIA's most important agent."
-He was arrested by the Soviets and subsequently executed in 1959.